-A hazardous drug is defined as an agent that possesses a specific destructive action on certain cells or that may be genotoxic, carcinogenic, mutagenic, teratogenic, interferes with reproduction, or is toxic to human organs at low dose.
+A cytotoxic drug is defined as an agent that possesses a specific destructive action on certain cells or that may be genotoxic, oncogenic, mutagenic, teratogenic, or hazardous to cells in any way and includes most anti-cancer drugs.

-A wide range of people can be at risk of exposure to hazardous drugs in the workplace, including pharmacy workers, nurses, physicians, and health care aides.
-In the past, most hazardous drugs were antineoplastic, which refers to drugs used to treat cancer.
+A wide range of people can be at risk of exposure to cytotoxic drugs in the workplace, including pharmacy workers, nurses, physicians, and health care aides.
+In the past, most cytotoxic drugs were antineoplastic, which refers to drugs used to treat cancer.
 However, increasingly these drugs are being used to treat diseases other than cancer, such as rheumatoid arthritis, multiple sclerosis, and skin psoriasis.

-An employer must develop an ECP that describes how workers will be protected from hazardous drugs.
+An employer must develop an ECP that describes how workers will be protected from cytotoxic or hazardous drugs.
 An ECP is a detailed requirements document that includes information on workplace responsibilities, the nature of the hazards, the risks associated with exposure, and the control measures in place.

-WorkSafeBC - Safe Work Practices for Handling Hazardous Drugs
+WorkSafeBC - OHS Regulation, Part 6, Section 6.42-6.58 WorkSafeBC - Safe Work Practices for Handling Hazardous Drugs